 After transmitting the Ranging NDP Announcement frame and NDP frame, the ISTA shall wait or a time interval with a value of aSIFSTime + aSlotTime + aRxPHYStartDelay.
 This interval begins when the MAC receives a PHY-TXEND.confirm primitive of NDP frame.
 If a PHY-RXSTART.indication primitive does not occur during the the time interval, the ISTA shall conclude that the transmission of the Ranging NDP Announcement frame + NDP has failed.
 If a PHY-RXSTART.indication primitive occurred during the the time interval, the ISTA tries to receive the NDP and the LMR frame from the RSTA addressed by the Ranging NDP Announcement frame.
 If the LMR is correctly received from the RSTA, the frame exchange initiated by the Ranging NDP Announcement is complete.

-In the non-TB measurement exchange sequence, the ISTA shall transmit the NDP-A frame with the same bandwidth as the UL NDP to reserve the medium; the RSTA shall transmit the DL NDP with the same bandwidth as the NDP-A and UL NDP, while the LMR can be transmitted at a different bandwidth, according to the rules of multiple frame transmission in an EDCA TXOP (see 10.22.2.7), i.e., not exceeding the bandwidth of the NDP-A, UL NPD and DL NDP.
+In the non-TB measurement exchange sequence, the ISTA shall transmit the NDP-A frame with the same bandwidth as the UL NDP to reserve the medium and set UL Rep, DL Rep subfields of the STA Info field to a value in the range of 0 to RSTA assigned UL rep, 0 to RSTA assigned DL rep respectively; the RSTA shall transmit the DL NDP with the same bandwidth as the NDP-A and UL NDP, while the LMR can be transmitted at a different bandwidth, according to the rules of multiple frame transmission in an EDCA TXOP (see 10.22.2.7), i.e., not exceeding the bandwidth of the NDP-A, UL NDP and DL NDP.
 The allowed bandwidths for the NDP-A and UL/DL NDP frames are specified in the Format and Bandwidth subfield of the Ranging Parameters field (see 9.4.2.279).

 Accordingly: